schlatterbeck/MiniNec/README.rst

 of my Python version.
 The Python version is *much* faster because it uses numpy_ vectorization.

-This has the following changes to the original:
+The Basic code here has the following changes to the original:

 - Larger data structures for larger models (see the DIM statements in the beginning)